The computer was not invented to entertain, send emails or play games, but was invented to perform a large number of mathematical calculations.

 Such a difference in the performance of the computer has come due to frequent technological changes.

-let’s learn from the beginning what is the history and evolution of computer
+let’s learn from the beginning what is the history of computer

 History And Evolution of Computer